lupyuen/lupyuen.github.io/src/flash.md

       --baud-rate 230400
     ```

     (Change `sdk_app_helloworld.bin` to the full path of the firmware binary to be flashed.
-Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone.)
+Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to BL602)

     Note that we're throttling the USB Serial Port from the default 1 Mbps to 230.4 kbps... macOS has trouble connecting to BL602 at high speeds.